pascalpp/pascal.com/src/lib/diary/2026-05-24-view-transitions/page.md

 You can also customize the animation that occurs during the view transition.
 The `::view-transition-group` wrapper is what animates from the old position to the new one.
 Inside it, `::view-transition-image-pair` holds the old and new snapshots (`::view-transition-old` and `::view-transition-new`).

 If you set `animation-name` on the group, it will replace the default move animation entirely—the swatches will show your new animation but will not slide to their new cells.
 If you put your keyframes on `::view-transition-image-pair` instead, the group pseudo-element will still handle the move animation.
+You'll probably still want to change the duration and easing of the group transition to match the image pair animation.

-You'll probably want to change the duration and easing of the group transition to match the image pair animation.
+The demo below applies a scale and rotation animation to each swatch.

 ```css
 .square {